Multi-TeV Signals of Baryogenesis in Higgs Troika Model: Flavor Model

 As mentioned earlier, we extend the up-type SFV 2HDM developed in Refs.~\cite{Egana-Ugrinovic:2018znw,Egana-Ugrinovic:2019dqu} for our Yukawa scheme.
 In the up-type model, the second Higgs doublet couples to up-type quarks proportionally to their SM Yukawa couplings, with a proportionality constant $\xi$.
 The coupling to down-type quarks, on the other hand, is arbitrary but diagonal in the mass basis, with $\kappa_d$, $\kappa_s$, and $\kappa_b$ denoting the couplings to down, strange, and bottom quarks, respectively.
 The second doublet also couples to charged leptons with a strength proportional to their SM Yukawa couplings, with a proportionality constant $\xi^\ell$.

-We adopt this up-type SFV 2HDM flavor scheme for both the second and third Higgs doublet.
+We adopt this up-type SFV 2HDM flavor scheme for both the second and third Higgs doublets.
 However, we also wish to accommodate the Higgs doublets coupling to neutrinos.
 For this purpose, we additionally add in arbitrary mass-diagonal couplings to neutrinos in a similar fashion to how the Higgs doublets couple to down-type quarks.
 To summarize, the Yukawa matrices for the heavy Higgs doublets $H_{2,3}$ in our model would be given most generally by

 where $\lambda^1_u$ ($\lambda^1_\ell$) is the up-type quark (charged lepton) Yukawa matrix for the doublet $H_1$.
+SFV is a specific realization of general flavor alignment~\cite{Gatto:1978dy,Gatto:1979mr,Sartori:1979gt,Penuelas:2017ikk,Botella:2018gzy,Rodejohann:2019izm}.
 So that our modification to the up-type SFV 2HDM will be minimally invasive, most of the couplings in Eq.~(\ref{eq:flavorscheme}) will be the same or similar for $H_2$ and $H_3$.
+We will put all the new sources of CP violation into the neutrino Yukawa couplings of $H_2$ and $H_3$.
+These neutrino couplings $\lambda^{2,3}_\nu$ from Eq.~(\ref{eq:flavorscheme}) will have arbitrary CP violating phases; generating an asymmetry requires a mismatch in the phases between $\lambda^{2}_\nu$ and $\lambda^{3}_\nu$, as can be seen from Eq.~(\ref{eq:eps}).